bnkamalesh/benchmark/README.md

 A Go library to get benchmarks of a function (execution time).

 ## How to use?
-Please refer to the [sample](https://github.com/bnkamalesh/benchmark/sample).
+Please refer to the sample code `/sample/main.go`.

 ## Sample output: